-In Bhutan tourists are categorised broadly into two groups, Regional Tourists and International Tourists.
-Regional Tourists in Bhutan mean tourists from India, Bangladesh and Maldives who do not require a visa to enter Bhutan.
-International Tourists are tourists from all other countries who must carry a Visa to enter into Bhutan.
+In Bhutan, tourists are categorized broadly into two groups, Regional Tourists and International Tourists.
+Regional Tourists in Bhutan mean the tourists from India, Bangladesh, and the Maldives who do not require a visa to enter Bhutan.
+International Tourists are tourists from all other countries who must carry a Visa to enter Bhutan.

 Entry Formalities for Regional Tourists

 Till a few years back, regional tourists could enter Bhutan with minimum documentation.
-Soon large number of Indian tourists started Bhutan travel and the country of about 800 thousand people received close to 200 thousand Indian tourists in 2017.
-Somewhat overwhelmed Bhutan government with a long policy of less number and highly paying tourists saw this as a worrying sign and put some restriction on regional tourist arrival.
-The rules are dynamic and changes from time to time.
+Soon a large number of Indian tourists started Bhutan travel and the country of about 800 thousand people received close to 200 thousand Indian tourists in 2017.
+Somewhat overwhelmed the Bhutan government with a long policy of less number and high paying tourists saw this as a worrying sign and put some restrictions on regional tourist arrival.
+The rules are dynamic and change from time to time.
 The discretion of the govt official in this matter is also important.

-If you are travelling by air, you are less likely to face any issue, probably because air travellers are considered premium tourists and the restriction mostly targets the budget tourists.
-Just make sure that you carry either a valid Passport (with 6 months validity) or a voter ID card (EPIC).
-However the number of flight to Paro is limited and the fare is high.
-During peak season, availability of flight ticket is a big issue.
+If you are travelling by air, you are less likely to face any issues, probably because air travellers are considered premium tourists and the restriction mostly targets budget tourists.
+Just make sure that you carry either a valid Passport (with 6 months validity) or a voter ID card (EPIC) if you are an Indian tourist.
+However, the number of flights to Paro is limited and the fare is high.
+During peak season, the availability of flight tickets is a big issue.

 Entry Formalities for International Tourists

-As per government of Bhutan guideline, all international tourists visiting Bhutan must travel through a tour operator, such as us.
+As per Government of Bhutan guidelines, all international tourists visiting Bhutan must travel through a tour operator, such as ourselves.

 There is a minimum amount payable for their Bhutan travel which is set by the Bhutan government.
 Normally a visa is issued within 3 working days.
 For more details on the latest entry rules, consult our travel executives.